cavo789/blog/blog/2023/11/03/htaccess/index.md

 ### Deny All Access except you

-Just replace `xxx.xxx.xxx.xxx` by your IP adress.
+Just replace `xxx.xxx.xxx.xxx` by your IP address.

 ```apacheconf
 ## Apache 2.2